Reading for ages 4 to 5

 ELIMINATION OF GUESSING HABITS

-BRI juxtaposes words that look alike, encouraging the reader to read through the word: ideal preparation for the Year 1 Phonics Check.
+BRI juxtaposes words that look alike, encouraging the reader to read through the word: ideal preparation for the UK Year 1 Phonics Check.

 SIMPLE TO COMPLEX CODE